1.3.4 Liability of decision makers

 - In some circumstances, indicate that while all care is taken in providing the information or advice, no responsibility is accepted for any loss incurred as a result.

-Disclaimers of the kind recommended above are not appropriate if DHS is the only authoritative source of information or advice on a matter and it is reasonable for DHS to provide it.
+Disclaimers of the kind recommended above are not appropriate if Services Australia is the only authoritative source of information or advice on a matter and it is reasonable for Services Australia to provide it.

 The Attorney-General's Department has advised that liability may arise if advice is issued by a call centre.
-DHS actively encourages claimants/recipients to use call centres as the first point of contact.
-Claimants/recipients are entitled to assume that if unconditional advice is provided by a DHS call centre, they can rely on that advice without taking further action.
+Services Australia actively encourages claimants/recipients to use call centres as the first point of contact.
+Claimants/recipients are entitled to assume that if unconditional advice is provided by a Services Australia call centre, they can rely on that advice without taking further action.

 Call centre staff must ensure that advice given is correct and, if in doubt, that the claimant/recipient is advised of this doubt and given the option to have the matter referred to an area that can answer the claimant/recipient's query.